PGL50/GitDemo/Written_Report_Template.md

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?

+## Results2

+1. What are two conclusions you can draw about the Outcomes based on Launch Date?

+1. What can you conclude about the Outcomes based on Goals?

+1. What are some limitations of this dataset?

+1. What are some other possible tables and/or graphs that we could create?